Hemoglobin A1C Test

 If you do not have diabetes:

-A result within the reference range is considered normal, meaning that you are not at high risk for diabetes.
+A result within the reference range means that you are not at high risk for diabetes.

 A result of 5.7–6.4% means that you have a high risk of developing diabetes, and you have prediabetes.
-Prediabetes is the condition of having a blood glucose level that is higher than it should be but not high enough for you to be diagnosed with diabetes.
 Having prediabetes puts you at risk for developing type 2 diabetes.
 You may have more tests, including a repeat A1C test.

 Results of 6.5% or higher on two separate A1C tests mean that you have diabetes.
 You may have more tests to confirm the diagnosis.